SrSalvaje/devNotes/ES6+.md

 console.log(line.next().value); //everytime you call next, the guest that is up is
 //returned and removed from the iterator (NOT FROM THE SET). console.log(line.next().value);
-brunch.add('Diego');//you can keep adding guest to the set anb they will be
+brunch.add('Diego'); //you can keep adding guest to the set anb they will be
 //available to the iterator
 brunch.add('Hamilton');
 console.log(line.next().value);